Drockio/NaturalJavascript/README.md

 # Happy Coding!

 ## Derek working on
-- Add gatherCategories which returns an array of unique categories -- params: array of products
+- [ ] add ___gatherCategories___ which returns an array of unique categories
+	- params: array of products
--- returns: a unique array of categories
+	- returns: a unique array of categories
-- save masterCategory list to local storage
+- [ ] save ___masterCategoryArray___ list to local storage
-- Markup category tiles based on gatherCategories
+- [ ] markup category tiles based on gatherCategories
-- Set up event messaging for categories
+- [ ] set up event messaging for categories
+- [ ] set up ___applyUserFilters___ functions
+	- params: array of products, ___masterCategoryArray___, minPrice, maxPrice
+	- returns: filtered products
+	- [ ] filtered category list
+	- [ ] price range
-- Once you have targeted the right element:
+- once you have targeted the right element:
--- toggle its 'led like light'
+	- [ ] toggle its 'led like light'
--- remove/add it from/to filtered category list
+	- [ ] remove/add it from/to filtered category list
--- redisplay product list
+	- [ ] redisplay product list
-- Create unit tests
+- [ ] create unit tests

 ## TODO
-- css separation
+- css separation/cleanup
 - finish js cleanup
 - filtering of products (meta name and price range) - LINQ like
 - investigate country/local behavior
 - push to drockio remote if you haven't been paid.
+- security
+- migrate rest of ajax calls to interfaces
+- finalize backend/language choices
 - home page segment loader dd$('.footer', 'templateName')
 - go through and do a test on broadcast errors on each page. put html into a template
 - add shroud between each page